-Clause 151 amends section 386Y of the Mineral Resources Act 1989 to remove the ability for the chief executive to impose a penalty of not more than five penalty units for contravention of a condition or contravention of a provision of this Act committed whilst carrying out an activity under section 386V.
+Clause 154 amends section 386Y of the Mineral Resources Act 1989 to remove the ability for the chief executive to impose a penalty of not more than five penalty units for contravention of a condition or contravention of a provision of this Act committed whilst carrying out an activity under section 386V.

-As the maximum penalty imposable under the section is five penalty units, the penalty is of an insufficient nature to act as a deterrent to those carrying out activities under a prospecting permit.
+As the maximum penalty imposable under the section is five penalty units, the penalty is of an insufficient nature to act as a deterrent to those carrying out activities under the authority of section 386V.
 Therefore, the penalty also represents an ineffective regulatory burden.